-Based on the tremendous book trilogy by Lev Grossman, Syfy’s The Magicians could be roughly described as an R-rated Harry Potter.
+Among the magic shows on Netflix, based on the tremendous book trilogy by Lev Grossman, Syfy’s The Magicians could be roughly described as an R-rated Harry Potter.
 Jason Ralph stars as Quentin Coldwater, a late-twentysomething who discovers that not only is magic truly real, but he’s a magician.
 He goes to Brakebills, a graduate academy for prophets of sorts, and soon discovers there’s they have twists involved.
 One of the Best Fantasy Shows on Netflix.

 The show, like the books, begins issues of darkness, sexual assault, and mental illness in a realistic but entertaining way.
 Its darkly funny insight of humor keeps people from becoming too dark, and the reviews are exceptional.

+Touted as one of the best fantasy series on Netflix in recent years.
 The range of episodes, which runs for ten chapters, is not an origin story — although elements are necessary.
 The divisions of The Umbrella Academy are all grown up now, after a youth spent in the spotlight.
 Forty-three babies were shown to mothers who were not anticipating the day before.
 All of them were taken by an unusual billionaire, who encouraged them up as the organization to be crime fighters.